kevinjuliow/job-connect/README.md

         ```

 3. **Set up the Back-end**:
-    - Navigate to the `backend` directory:
+    - Navigate to the `server` directory:
         ```sh
-        cd backend
+        cd server
         ```
     - Configure your database settings in `application.properties`:
         ```properties